metamorph-inc/openmeta-mms/docs/source/reference_modeling/pet/pet_drivers.rst

 Optimizer Constraint
 ~~~~~~~~~~~~~~~~~~~~

-At Optimizer Constraint placed inside an Optimizer
+An Optimizer Constraint placed inside an Optimizer
 will appear as a port on the Optimizer's PET model and PET Analysis
 Blocks can be connected to it.

 An Optimizer Constraint allows designated system outputs to influence
-the optimization process - if *(and this is an important if)* the
+the optimization process - **if** the
 optimization method being used supports constraints!

 Adding an Optimizer Constraint to an Optimizer Driver